Dirac4pi/TRESC/readme.md

 # Introduction
-Thomas Relativistic Electronic Structure Calculation (TRESC) is used to calculate the electronic structure of non-periodic polyatomic systems in the adiabatic approximation, single-configuration self-consistent field calculation based on the static 2-component DKH2 electronic Hamiltonian of a given molecule.
+Thomas Relativistic Electronic Structure Calculation (TRESC) is used to calculate the electronic structure of non-periodic polyatomic systems in the adiabatic approximation, single-configuration self-consistent field calculation based on the static 2-component DKH2 electronic Hamiltonian of a given molecule.<br>
 Current program is still under development.
 # Algorithms
 * Cartesian or spherical-harmonic fragment contracted Gaussian type orbital are used (input .gbs file);